Pangode: History

 Pangode has a history of participation in Indian Independence Movement.
 The Civil Disobedience Movement led by Mahatma Gandhi found its ripples in the village and a section of village farmers resorted to tax resistance.
 They refused to pay taxes for selling commodities at the village markets of Pangode and nearby Kallara in September 1939.
 A few local progressive thinkers and leaders led this mass movement in defiance of the British Raj and its representative, C. P. Ramaswami Iyer, who was in charge of the Travancore province at the time.
 A series of events led to an incident in which a charged mob of agitated farmers attacked the Pangode police outpost and killed a policeman.
 In the ensued crossfire between the police and the agitators, two freedom fighters, Plankeezhil Krishna Pillai and Cheruvalam Kochu Narayanan Achary, were also killed.
 Soon, the police, under the control of Iyer, cracked down on the movement.
 People involved in the ambush were arrested and later tried.
 The first and thirteenth people accused in the case, Kochappi Pillai and Pattalam Krishnan, were hanged to death on 17–18 December 1940 after the High Court confirmed the sentences awarded to them by the Sessions Court.
 This event, known as the Kallara-Pangode Struggle is declared by the Government of India as one of the 39 struggles that led to India gaining independence in 1947 from the British Raj.
-The 75th anniversary of the Kallara-Pangode Struggle was celebrated on 29 September 2013, and was led by the by the Chief Minister of Kerala, Oommen Chandy.
+The 75th anniversary of the Kallara-Pangode Struggle was celebrated on 29 September 2013, and was led by the Chief Minister of Kerala, Oommen Chandy.

 Transportation

 Pangode is well connected with the rest of India by road, rail, and air.
 Direct buses are available frequently to Nedumangadu, Palode, Kadakkal, Kilimanoor, Attingal, and Thiruvananthapuram.
 The nearest operating centre of the Kerala State Road Transport Corporation (KSRTC) is ten kilometres away in Palode on the Thiruvananthapuram-Sengottai interstate highway.
 The nearest KSRTC Sub Depot is fifteen kilometres away in Kilimanoor on the Main Centre road (MC Road) that connects Thiruvananthapuram to Kottayam.

 The nearest large railway station is in Varkala, which is 35 kilometres away.
 Other nearby large railway stations are located in Chirayinkeezhu and Thiruvananthapuram.
-The nearest domestic/international airport is Trivandrum International Airport, which is located 50 kilometres away.
+The nearest domestic/international airport is Thiruvananthapuram International Airport, which is located 50 kilometres away.

+Notable people

+Notable individuals born in Pangode include: